WATCH: Minnesota health officials hold 2 p.m. media briefing on COVID-19 | Bemidji Pioneer

-Speakers will include Commissioner of Health Jan Malcolm and Infectious Disease Division Director Kris Ehresmann.
+Speakers included Commissioner of Health Jan Malcolm, Infectious Disease Division Director Kris Ehresmann and Minnesota Department of Education Deputy Commissioner Heather Mueller.

 Watch a livestream of the event below.
 Refresh your browser closer to the start time if the video player does not display.